 Serving the area since 1947

 The Boring Word About... is an editorial column created and written by editor Georgia Boring and advertising manager Charlene Word in the 1980s.
 The Boring Word About... makes an occasional reappearance in current issues and can have any member of the family as an author.
-Each week on Friday, we offer one of these historic columns for your enjoyment.
+Each week on Sunday, we offer one of these historic columns for your enjoyment.

 March 21, 1990

 When I told my kids last week I was attending a meeting on how to recycle leaves they looked at me as if I had lost my mind.
 I had to explain that some families actually rake their leaves, bag them and put them out for the garbage man.

 To my sons, who feel they have done a great deal to mow the lawn twice a month, this was a totally new concept.
 They had seen neighbors rake their leaves.
 But usually they burned them and it was their conclusion the neighbors just liked to build fires.